aldo-gutierrez/bitmasksorter/README.md

 ```

 ## MixedBitSorter:

 It is a multi thread sorter, it combines previous QuickBitSorter and RadixBitSorter

 For example if the bitmask is 00000000111111111111111111111110 23 bits, and we have a 32 thread processor then:

 - The first 5 bits are recursively processed by doing QuickBitSorter in multiple threads
 - The next 2 bits are recursively processed by doing RadixBitSort in each thread
-- The last 16 bits are done using RadixBitSort + CountSort in each thread
+- The last 16 bits are done using RadixBitSort by bits or by words(4-15 bits) or destructive CountSort in each thread

 # Stability

 int[] sort in java use a not stable algorithm, it doesn't make sense to have a stable algorithm for ints.
-Object[] sort in java is a stable algorithm, so ObjectSorter has the parameter setStable but that uses more memory off course.
+Object[] sort in java is a stable algorithm, so ObjectSorter has the parameter setStable that uses more memory

 # Speed

 Most of the algorithms are faster than the Java default and Parallel sorters in most of the cases.

 See the performance analysis at the end of this section:

 ### Example 1:

-Comparison for sorting 10 Million int elements with range from 0 to 10 Million in an AMD Ryzen 7 4800H processor, Java 1.8.0_341
+Comparison for sorting 10 Million int elements with range from 0 to 10 Million in an AMD Ryzen 7 4800H processor, Java
+1.8.0_341

 | Algorithm           | AVG CPU time [ms] |
 |---------------------|------------------:|